“Accept Discomfort, and Make Change”: 7 Lessons from Catalyst Honours 2021 (Blog Post)

 I am so grateful to the many individuals who made this year’s event possible.
 Special thanks and gratitude to the entire Catalyst team, our guest emcee Emily Mills, founder of How She Hustles, our Presenting Sponsor, Manulife, our Day Sponsors, BMO and Accenture, and our many generous conference sponsors.
 It truly takes a village to drive change.

 Vandana Juneja is a non-profit leader with a passion for advancing women in the workplace and society.
-As VP, Advisory Services for Catalyst, Vandana and her team provide high impact boutique DEI consulting and thought leadership, guiding organizations across the globe to accelerate the advancement of women and underrepresented groups…
+As Vice President & Head, Global Advisory Services for Catalyst, Vandana and her team provided high impact boutique DEI consulting and thought leadership, guiding organizations across the globe to accelerate the advancement of…